prometheus-operator/prometheus-operator/Documentation/user-guides/cluster-monitoring.md

   version: v0.5.1
 ```

 Read more in the [alerting guide](alerting.md) on how to configure the Alertmanager as it will not spin up unless it has a valid configuration mounted through a `ConfigMap`.
+Note that the `ConfigMap` has to be in the same namespace as the `Alertmanager` resource as well as have the name `alertmanager-<name-of-alertmanager-object`.

 ## Outlook

 Once finished with this guide you have an entire monitoring pipeline for Kubernetes.
 To now access the web UIs they need to be exposed by the Kubernetes cluster, read through the [exposing Prometheus and Alertmanager guide](exposing-prometheus-and-alertmanager.md) to find out how.

-Additionally all the manifests here have been collected and together with an initial set of alerting rules and Grafana dashboards all deployable with a single button push in [kube-prometheus](https://github.com/coreos/prometheus-operator/tree/master/contrib/kube-prometheus).
+To help get started more quickly with monitoring Kubernetes clusters, [kube-prometheus](https://github.com/coreos/prometheus-operator/tree/master/contrib/kube-prometheus) was created.
+It is a collection of manifests including dashboards and alerting rules that can easily be deployed.
+It utilizes the Prometheus Operator and all the manifests demonstrated in this guide.